nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeleteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

-The *ClassDiagram* below outlines classes in `Logic` used for parsing a user command:
+The *Class Diagram* below outlines classes in `Logic` used for parsing a user command:

 <p align="center">